Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

 Cubit's satisfactory value range for the shape factor is between 0.2 and 1.
 A value below 0.2 indicates that an element is of poor quality.
-Table \ref{Table:ElementQuality} shows that there are elements within the mesh below this threshold, and thus of poor quality.
-However Figure \ref{fig:ShapeFactor} illustrates that the poor quality elements are vastly outnumbered by elements of acceptable quality, with the majority of elements having shape factor values of more than 0.8.
-A similar rationale can be applied to the aspect ratio values seen in Table \ref{Table:ElementQuality} and Figure \ref{fig:ArHisto}.
-Cubit's 'acceptable range' for the aspect ratio is between 1 and 3.
+Figure \ref{fig:ShapeFactor} shows that while there are elements within the mesh below this threshold, and thus of poor quality, the poor quality elements are vastly outnumbered by elements of acceptable quality, with the majority of elements having shape factor values of more than 0.8.
+A similar rationale can be applied to the aspect ratio values seen in Figure \ref{fig:ArHisto}.
+Cubit's acceptable range for the aspect ratio is between 1 and 3.
+There exist in the final mesh elements with aspect ratios above 3.
+In particular, there were 10 elements having a particularly poor aspect ratio, above 8000, that constitute less than 0.00001\% of the elements in the mesh.
 Despite the existence of elements with aspect ratios higher than 3, they are uncommon compared to elements of satisfactory aspect ratio.
-In particular, there were 10 elements having a particularly poor aspect ratio, above 8000, that were not included in the table as they are less than 0.00001\% of the elements.
 In a mesh with as many constituent parts as the MAST-U mesh, it is difficult to entirely eliminate poor quality elements.
 Meshing thousands of individual pieces of geometry will almost inevitably result in the presence of some poor quality elements.
 Even if a user can afford to produce an exceedingly high fidelity mesh that completely eliminates all the poor quality elements, the impact of removing such a small section of elements on the final results is unclear, and is potentially unfavourable given the increase in computational resource that would be required to use such a mesh.
 What our convergence analysis shows is that the overwhelming majority of the $\approx$ 127 million elements in the MAST-U FEM model are of acceptable quality and hence the final mesh is suitable for the analysis of mechanical behaviour of the full device, which we explore below.